WebScaleSoftwareLtd/scalebrowse/README.md

 # ScaleBrowse

 Readme is a WIP.
 Based off Vivaldi browser.
-See [here](https://chromium.googlesource.com/chromium/src/+/main/docs/windows_build_instructions.md) for instructions on how to setup to build (the actual build here is kicked off by `make build`, though).
+See [here](https://chromium.googlesource.com/chromium/src/+/main/docs/windows_build_instructions.md) for instructions on how to setup to build (the actual build here is kicked off by `make build` or `build.bat`, though).

 ## Setting up the repository